-- a) Officers in uniform are prohibited from visiting places that may compromise the traffic law enforcement authority's image, except as required in the performance of their duties; - b) Officers must not associate with persons or organisations which would be detrimental to the image of the traffic law enforcement authority, including persons who are under criminal investigation or indictment, or who have an open and notorious reputation in the community for criminal activity; and - c) Traffic law enforcement officer must refrain from joining or affiliating with any organisation, association, or group which would prevent the full performance of their law enforcement duties.
+- a) Officers in uniform are prohibited from visiting places that may compromise the traffic law enforcement authority's image, except as required in the performance of their duties. - b) Officers must not associate with persons or organisations which would be detrimental to the image of the traffic law enforcement authority, including persons who are under criminal investigation or indictment, or who have an open and notorious reputation in the community for criminal activity.

+c) Employees must refrain from joining or affiliating with any organisation, association, or group which would prevent the full performance of their law enforcement duties.